Eye Globe Rupture

 - Is double vision present?

 Sometimes the diagnosis of an eye rupture is very obvious.
 There can be an obviously misshapen eye with tissue coming out of a wound.
 A foreign body may be visible or may be lodged and floating inside the eye.
 Tiny foreign bodies may have entered the eye without any obvious external injury.
 During the examination, no pressure should be put on the eye so that more of the intraocular contents won’t spill out and further injure the eye.
 Conscious sedation may be required to examine the eye of a child.

 Visual acuity should be checked in both eyes and may be limited to the ability to count fingers at a certain distance or to the perception of light only.
 External ocular muscles should be evaluated to make sure there hasn’t been entrapment of a muscle from a fracture of the orbital floor.

-The orbit itself should be evaluated for displacement of the globe, a foreign body, or a deformity of the affected bones.
-Fractures of the orbital rim may be able to be felt as a step off injury where the fracture is located.
+The orbit itself should be evaluated for a displacement of the globe, a foreign body, or a deformity of the affected bones.
+Fractures of the orbital rim may be able to be felt like a step off an injury where the fracture is located.
 Crepitus (air in the tissues) can be seen if a sinus has been fractured.
 Foreign bodies may be examined but shouldn’t be removed until the patient goes to surgery.
 The eye may be recessed into the orbital cavity.